adrien-k/couloir/README.md

 For example, port 3000:
 - On the relay, run `couloir relay sub.domain.com --port 3000`.
-- Locally, run `couloir bind my-service.sub.domain.com 3000 --relay-port 3000`.
+- Locally, run `couloir expose my-service.sub.domain.com 3000 --relay-port 3000`.

 ### Override the host header passed to your local server

 This is useful if your local server is expecting a Host like 127.0.0.1:3000.
 For example:

-- Locally, run `couloir bind my-service.sub.domain.com 3000 --override-host 127.0.0.1`.
+- Locally, run `couloir expose my-service.sub.domain.com 3000 --override-host 127.0.0.1`.

 ### Run the relay as a daemon with pm2